fshost/colorpicker/README.md

 - defaultStops: An object specifying the default stops to use initially.
 Defaults to white and black.
 - change: a function to call when the gradient changes.

+To initialize a gradient widget, just create an empty div, reference that with jQuery, and invoke the gradient method, e.g.

+$('.my-colorpicker').gradient();

 ### License
 MIT License - see LICENSE for more